wp-plugins/wikio-buttons/readme.txt

 The simplified interface will allow you to personalize all your Wikio tools without any technical know-how at all.

-Important: This plugin is still in BETA TESTING.
+This plugin is still in BETA TESTING.

 == Installation ==